 Many features contribute to comfort in a harness.
 These include wide waist belts and leg loops, generous padding or split-webbing technology, breathable materials, and a good fit.
 In general, there’s a correlation between comfort and weight: the heavier a harness, the beefier and more cushioned it will be for hanging without developing pressure points.
 As weight drops, padding is removed, waist belts and leg loops get thinner, and comfort suffers.
 But there is an exception to this rule: harnesses made with split-webbing technology are the best of both worlds.
 They’re light and packable, but also incredibly adept at distributing the load evenly.
 For everything but aid climbing, these are our top picks.

 Rather than focusing on style, type of climbing, or materials used, it’s sometimes helpful to think of harnesses grouped according to price.
-Between around $50-$80, think entry-level gym models and mountaineering harnesses (as well as sale items from past-year models).
-Inching closer to $100 are your typical mid-range harnesses, where you can find excellent sport climbing harnesses as well as some decent trad harnesses.
-Big wall options tend to hover right around $100, as well, give or take 20 bucks.
+Between around $50-$70, think entry-level gym models and mountaineering harnesses (as well as sale items from past-year models).
+These will get the job done but aren’t your most comfortable options (especially for hangdogging).
+In the $70-$100 window are your typical mid-range models, where you can find excellent sport climbing harnesses as well as some decent trad harnesses.
+We recommend most people end their search here.
 Finally, in the $100+ category are top-of-the-line harnesses for serious climbers.
-If you’re shopping here, you’re probably planning to spend a lot of time in your harness and take it to some pretty extreme places.
-Be wary of anything above $160, as most of the top harnesses we can think of are just below that number (one exception is the Petzl Sitta).
-Regardless, unless you’re spending tons of time in your harness, you can most likely get away with a cheaper model.
+If you’re shopping at this price point, you’re probably planning to spend a lot of time in your harness and take it to some pretty extreme places.

 Back to Our Top Climbing Harness Picks Back to Our Climbing Harness Comparison Table